GeoJetta/NEMO/Docs/Sharp 64-Color Display Interface Notes.md

 ## Conclusion

 These are most of the parts that I found confusing to grok from just going through the datasheet initially, and it's really just mostly assembling these few diagrams from that document.
 Of course, there are more details that should be found there like rise times that we'll have to look at more carefully.

+## Software Implementation

+- Initialize and shutdown should be automatically run at startup and shutdown.
+- Framebuffer Size: 6bpp x 320 x 240 = 57.6kB
+- Without lower level optimization, each pixel will likely be at least one byte (or four) - 76.8kB or an imposing 307.2kB framebuffer.
+Let's shoot for at least the former.